KxSystems/kafka/docs/schema_registry.md

 $ docker-composeup -d
 ```

 **Note: In our environment `control-center` and `ksql-datagen` component fails (explicitly or silently) at the start up.
-You mey need to check the status by `docker-compose ps` and restart the `control-center` first and then start the failed components.
+You may need to check the status by `docker-compose ps` and restart the `control-center` first and then start the failed components.
 Example is below:**

     $ docker-compose stop control-center
     $ docker-compose start control-center
     $ docker-compose start ksql-datagen rest-proxy

+**Even if they do not fail, i takes a few minutes until control-center gets ready tp explore with a browser.**

 ### 2. Create a Topic